Producing data plots is an important part of doing research work. Making

 article I mentioned earlier.
 There are then two big things to worry about:

-generalising the .tex, and adding enough comments to let other
+, and adding enough comments to let other

 people use the template.
 That second point very important, as is talking to